 SO WHAT DOES IT COST?

-Our on-site service call is $50 and that covers travel within 20 miles of our retail store.
+There is not an extra charge for locations within 20 miles of our retail store.
 This covers much of the Birmingham area.
 For locations further than 20 miles, we charge for $1.20 each mile over 20 miles to the apiary.

-For example, if your apiary is 30 miles from our store, we would charge $125 for the first hour and $12 for the extra mileage.
+For example, if your apiary is 30 miles from our store, we would charge $125 for the first hour and $1.20 for each additional mile beyond 20.
 If we spent another 30 minutes with you and your bees, it would be only an additional 37.50.

-Our hourly consulting rate for virtual video chats and time on site is $75 per hour for the first hour and then 15-minute increments after that.
-We calculate our time from the point we arrive on-site to when we finish chatting.
+Our hourly consulting rate for virtual video chats and time on site is $75 per hour for the first hour and then 15-minute increments at $18.75 after that.
+We calculate our time from the point we start talking bees to when we stop.

-If you would like to book a time with us, please purchase the consult below and we will be in contact with you.
+If you would like to book a time with us, please purchase the applicable consult and we will be in contact with you.